google/comprehensive-rust/src/bare-metal/aps/other-projects.md

     which sets `+strict-align` to prevent the compiler generating unaligned accesses so it should be alright, but this is not necessarily the case in general.
   * If it were running in a VM, this can lead to cache coherency issues.
-The problem is that the VM is accessing memory directly with the cache disabled, while the host has cachable aliases to the same memory.
+The problem is that the VM is accessing memory directly with the cache disabled, while the host has cacheable aliases to the same memory.
 Even if the host doesn't explicitly access the memory, speculative accesses can lead to cache fills, and then changes from one or the other will get lost.
 Again this is alright in this particular case (running directly on the hardware with no hypervisor), but isn't a good